cwurlnd/custom-file-system/README.md

 - Valid and invalid inodes
 - and much more!

-It is all written in C and is operational
+It is all written in C and is operational.